"Theater today must reclaim its roots, its sense of ceremony and celebration, its ability to provoke and empower"

 --Kari Margolis

-Kari Margolis is an award-winning Playwright, Director, Master Teacher, Performer, Keynote Speaker, Theatre Researcher, Designer and Published Author.
-She is Co-Founder with Tony Brown of the international touring MB ADAPTORS Company founded in NYC in 1984.
+Kari Margolis is an award-winning playwright, director, master teacher, Master Teacher, keynote speaker, theatre researcher, designer, and Published Author.
+She is a Co-Founder, with Tony Brown, of the international touring MB ADAPTORS Company, founded in NYC in 1984.
 She has directed 18 evening-length productions for the Company that have toured nationally and abroad.
-She has also created several large-scale, site specific events for such places as the Brooklyn Museum, the Minnesota Science Museum and beach at Coney Island, NY.
+She has also created several large-scale, site-specific events for such places as the Brooklyn Museum, the Minnesota Science Museum, and the beach at Coney Island, NY.

-Ms. Margolis has created several original productions with students at Universities including The Love Me Knot, Viterbo University, Insula, Montclair State University, Deja Vu, Fort Lewis College and The Human Show, University of Las Vegas, Nevada, all of which were invited to the Kennedy Center’s American College Theatre’s Festivals.
+Ms. Margolis has created several original productions with students at universities, including The Love Me Knot, Viterbo University, Insula, Montclair State University, Deja Vu, Fort Lewis College, and The Human Show, University of Las Vegas, Nevada, all of which were invited to the Kennedy Center’s American College Theatre Festival.

-She is creator of the Margolis Method, a comprehensive methodology for training actors and empowered theatre artists for the modern theatre, now taught and recognized internationally.
-Kari is the Director and lead faculty at the Margolis Method Center in Highland Lake NY.
-She has developed and oversees the Center’s Summer Program, Professional Certification, University Professor Certificationand Long Distance Learning Programs.
+She is the creator of Margolis Method, a comprehensive methodology for training actors and empowered theatre artists for the modern theatre, now taught and recognized internationally.
+Kari is the Director at the Margolis Method Center in Highland Lake, NY.
+She has developed and oversees the Center’s Summer Program, Professional Certification, University Professor Certification, and the Margolis Method Network online learning platform.

 Kari was faculty at the University of Minnesota, Twin Cities, from 1997 to 2004.
-In this time she played an integral role in reshaping the BA Theatre Program to have a focus on the actor/creator.
-Kari has sat on numerous theatre panels including three years for the National Endowment for the Arts.
+At this time, she played an integral role in reshaping the BA Theatre Program to have a focus on the actor/creator.
+Kari has sat on numerous theatre panels, including three years for the National Endowment for the Arts.

 Click here to view a full Curriculum Vitae.